praw-dev/praw/docs/pages/useful_scripts.rst

     Fetches username mentions and converts the comment data into a QR code.
 The code is then posted via ASCII characters as a followup comment.

+`EVE Killmail Reddit Bot`_ by `ArnoldM904 <https://github.com/ArnoldM904>`_
+    Searches for comments in /r/eve that contain zkillboard killmail links.
+    Then replies to comments with web-scraped TL;DR of the information.

 **\<Your Script Here\>**
     Edit `this page on github <https://github.com/praw-dev/praw/blob/master/
     docs/pages/useful_scripts.rst>`_ to add your script to this list.